kanishk1602/Market-Place----Backend---Frontend/readme.md

 # Supermarket Automation Software (SAS)

 ## Introduction
-The Supermarket Automation Software (SAS) is a comprehensive system designed to automate various processes within a supermarket.
-SAS facilitates efficient sales transactions, inventory management, and sales statistics generation.
-This document outlines the detailed requirements for the development of SAS.
+The Supermarket Automation Software (SAS) is an all-encompassing system aimed at automating multiple supermarket operations.
+It streamlines sales transactions, manages inventory, and generates sales statistics.
+This document provides a detailed overview of the requirements for developing SAS.

 ## Scope
 The scope of SAS includes:

 - Facilitating sales transactions by recording item details, quantities, and prices.